jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 \> And cover deeper access as well.

 \> Also cover how a fixed logical residence allows parents to impose a permanent, non-volatile access control.
-Qualified access to an object without it being a fixed logical residence does not guarantee access control imposed by the qualifiers.
+Qualified access to an object without it being a fixed logical residence might not guarantee access control imposed by the qualifiers.
 But if it is a fixed logical residence, the qualifier is mandatory and you can not go around the access control, that it imposes.

 ### Side-Issues